How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 Two witnesses: who qualifies

-Two witnesses are required under Korean family registration law.
-Here is what you need to know.
+Two witnesses are required under Korean law.
+Here is what the official rule supports.

 What causes it to take longer: